astra137/node-mojang/README.md

 Create sessions, get user info, change skins, and more with promises.

-Includes the functions described on the [Minecraft modern wiki](http://wiki.vg/Main_Page), as well as several equally-important but undocumented endpoints.
-Every function makes a single request.
+Includes the functions described by the [Minecraft modern wiki](http://wiki.vg/Main_Page), plus a handful of equally-important but undocumented endpoints.
+Every function makes a single request with [axios](https://github.com/axios/axios).
 This library requires Internet access to do anything.

-Please use [GitHub Issues][issues] to submit a bug, request new examples, or report a missing feature.
+Please use [GitHub Issues][issues] to submit a bug, request more documentation, or report a missing feature.
 Pull requests welcome.

 ## Install
 ```shell